anthonyc2394/sep11-freedom-project/entries/entry03.md

 }
 ```

+This code would loop the sound `OS_SNARE03` and make it have the pattern `0---0---0-0-0---` starting from measure 1 till the condition is false (when measure is = 5).

 #### Custom Sounds

 Custom sounds is a feature on Earsketch that allows you to create and add new sounds to Earskecth.
 You can add up to 30 seconds of a music file you want to use or have created by clicking the add sound button and uploading the file.